ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/get-terms-operation.dotnet.markdown

-﻿# Operations : How to get index terms?
+﻿# Operations : How to Get Index Terms

-**GetTermsOperation** will retrieve stored terms for a field of an index.
+The **GetTermsOperation** will retrieve stored terms for a field of an index.

 ## Syntax